HugoBot11/lmshack-site/README.md

-# Lady Manners Hack Club website
+# Lady Manners School Hack Club website

 This is the website of my school's Hack Club, which I am submitting to one of Hack Club's You Ship We Ship programs: Raspite.